-When a camper's brake system is new, the brake shoes and drum are not completely meshed together.
-This first adjustment should occur at 200 - 1,000 miles (about 1609.34 km) or when brakes have been engaged 100 times, referred to as "burnishing".
-After the initial adjustment, brakes should be re-adjusted every 3,000 miles (about 4828.03 km).
+When a coach's brake system is new, the brake shoes and drum are not completely meshed together.
+This first adjustment should occur at 200 - 1,000 miles or when brakes have been engaged 100 times, referred to as "burnishing".
+After the initial adjustment, brakes should be re-adjusted every 3,000 miles.
 Under adjustment can cause poor braking and the adjuster wheel to fall apart, resulting in having no brakes and possible damage to other components.
 Use a qualified technician to perform this maintenance procedure.